Man Arrested in Attack on Jewish Men Outside LA Restaurant

+Two people have been arrested in an attack on Jewish diners earlier this month outside a Beverly Grove restaurant.

-Police Saturday said a man was taken into custody, with the assistance of the U.S. Marshal Service, as one of the primary suspects who allegedly assaulted several Jewish men Tuesday outside a restaurant in the Beverly Grove area of Los Angeles.
+On Saturday, police said a man was taken into custody with the assistance of the U.S. Marshal Service, as one of the primary suspects who allegedly assaulted several Jewish men Tuesday outside the restaurant.

-The suspect -- whose name wasn't released -- was taken into custody at about 10:15 p.m.
+The suspect -- identified as Xavier Pabon, 30, of Banning -- was taken into custody at about 10:15 p.m.
 Friday at a home outside of Los Angeles and was arrested on suspicion of assault with a deadly weapon, the Los Angeles Police Department reported.

 The department requested that his bail be enhanced due to the crime being motivated by hatred.